Skip to content

 Competence

-Fidelity Overseas Ltd is a professional provider of company registrations in Belize.
-We are physically located in Belize City and licenced by the Belize International Financial Services Commission.
-In terms of Belize business companies, we are the "producers" - not resellers.
+We are physically located in Belize City.
+In terms of Belize business companies, we are the "source" - not a reseller.
 We are widely specialized in the services of our home jurisdiction.
 This means competent service, quick turnaround and competitive fees.

 Experience